From Replications to Revelations: Heteroskedasticity-Robust Inference: Concluding Remarks

-This paper does not perform Monte Carlo analysis for the robust inference methods proposed by Cattaneo et al. (2018) and by Pötscher, B. M., \& Preinerstorfer, D. (2023).
-My limited econometric expertise feels insufficient to assess whether and how a sufficiently fast implementation for comprehensive Monte Carlo studies could be achieved.
-I hope that once the \textit{repbox} toolbox is fully developed and documented, it will facilitate such studies by more skilled researchers in the future.
+This paper does not study robust inference methods proposed by Cattaneo et al. (2018) and by Poetscher \& Preinerstorfer (2023).
+I still need to better understand those methods and also need to figure out whether a fast implementation for our large scale Monte Carlo study is possible.
+If not included in a future version of this paper, hopefully once the \textit{repbox} toolbox is fully developed and well documented, it will facilitate such studies by more skilled researchers.

-The introduced degree of freedom adjustment of HC1-PL and HC2-PL can be readily extended to cluster-robust inference.
+Variants of JK-H and HC2-BM have also been developed for cluster-robust inference.
+Also HC1-PL and HC2-PL can be readily extended to cluster-robust inference.
 The partial leverage of cluster $g$ is defined as the sum of the partial leverages of all observations within cluster $g$.
 The inverse Herfindahl-Hirschman index is then computed by treating each cluster as a single observation, yielding a partial-leverage-adjusted number of clusters, $\tilde{G}_{k}$.
 A comprehensive Monte Carlo assessment for cluster-robust inference is planned for a separate paper.